×

 We asked expats in Marseille if they have access to public healthcare in Marseille.
 And, if they do have access, what is it like.
 They wrote...

 "Yes, as a foreigner living in Marseille, you will have access to public healthcare.
 France has one of the best healthcare systems in the world.
 It is a universal service providing healthcare for every citizen, regardless of wealth, age, or social status.
 The French healthcare system is a mix of public and private providers.
 The government, through a system of national health insurance, funds a significant portion of the healthcare.
 This insurance is mandatory and covers a large part of the cost of many health services and medicines.
 In Marseille, you will find a wide range of healthcare facilities including public hospitals, private clinics, and pharmacies.
 The city is also home to several specialist medical facilities.
 The quality of healthcare in France is generally high.
 Doctors are well-trained and medical facilities are well-equipped.
 Most healthcare professionals in urban areas like Marseille speak English, making communication easier for foreigners.
 However, it's important to note that while the public healthcare system in France is comprehensive, it does not cover 100% of healthcare costs.
 Most residents in France also have a private health insurance policy, known as a "mutuelle", to cover the costs not reimbursed by the state.
 As a foreigner, you will need to register with the French healthcare system and apply for a health insurance card, known as the Carte Vitale, to access healthcare services.
 The process can be complex and may require some paperwork.
 In terms of emergency care, anyone in France, including foreigners, can dial 112 for immediate medical assistance.
 Emergency treatment in public hospitals is free, but follow-up care may be charged.
-Overall, while navigating the system might be a bit challenging at first, especially due to language barriers and administrative procedures, you can expect high-quality healthcare in Marseille," remarked another expat who made the move to Marseille, France.
+Overall, while navigating the system might be a bit challenging at first, especially due to language barriers and administrative procedures, you can expect high-quality healthcare in Marseille," mentioned another expat when asked about moving to Marseille, France.

 Other Questions: